Supreme Court may soon expand gun rights amid roiling debate - NewsBreak

 In the aftermath of the slayings, Democrats called for a renewed push to pass gun control legislation.
 But those efforts were unlikely to clear the 50-50 Senate, which would require support from at least 10 Republicans to overcome a filibuster.

-Republican lawmakers, including some top funding recipients from gun rights groups, have sought to shift attention away from firearms and onto issues like mental health and limiting entrances at schools.Beto O’Rourke crashes Abbott press conference on Uvalde school shooting
+Republican lawmakers, including some top funding recipients from gun rights groups, have sought to shift attention away from firearms and onto issues like mental health and limiting entrances at schools.Coca-Cola Company phasing out one of its longtime beverages

 Meanwhile, the Supreme Court in the pending New York case seems prepared to pick up where it left off more than a decade ago.